Fast superconducting qubit control with sub-harmonic drives: Potential for Reduced Heating and fast subharmonic gates

-Figure~\ref{fig:heat_comparison} shows an estimate of heat dissipated at the base stage of a dilution refrigerator in various driving configurations.
-To give a fair comparison, the port coupling strengths are chosen to limit qubit lifetime to $T_1=\unit[1]{ms}$ using finite element circuit modeling and the measured absorption of our current filter.
-Using resonant driving and configuration 1 shown in Figure~\ref{fig:heat_comparison}(a) (a high-attenuation conventional drive line), approximately \unit[-30]{dBm} of power is dissipated at base to achieve a $\pi$-pulse time of \unit[10]{ns}.
-The current limited cooling capacity of our dilution refrigerator ($\sim \unit[10]{\mu W}$ at $\unit[20]{mK}$) only allows tens of single qubit drives in parallel before base temperature rises significantly, which can be an important limit for near-term quantum machines.
-Moreover, the attenuator itself as a dissipative element can be heated and generate thermal photons in turn; commercial attenuators have been shown to cool down much more slowly than the typical experiment repetition rates, creating still further complications~\cite{yeh2017microwave}.
-It would be advantageous to simply remove these elements.
+These attenuators put a heat load on the refrigerator and can become a limit for near-term quantum machines.
+Figure~\ref{fig:heat_comparison} shows an estimate of the heat dissipated at the base stage of a dilution refrigerator in various driving configurations.
+To give a fair comparison, the port coupling strengths limit the qubit lifetime to $T_1=\unit[1]{ms}$ based on finite element circuit modeling and the measured impedance of our current filter.
+Using resonant driving and configuration 1 shown in Figure~\ref{fig:heat_comparison}(a) (a high-attenuation conventional drive line), approximately \unit[-30]{dBm} of power is dissipated at the base stage to achieve a $\pi$-pulse time of \unit[10]{ns}.
+The current limited cooling capacity of our dilution refrigerator ($\sim \unit[10]{\mu W}$ at $\unit[20]{mK}$) allows only tens of single-qubit drives in parallel before significantly heating the base stage.
+Moreover, the attenuator itself as a dissipative element can be heated and generate thermal photon in turn.
+Commercial attenuators have been shown to cool much slower than the typical experiment repetition rates, creating further complications~\cite{yeh2017microwave}.
+It would be advantageous to simply remove these components.

-As shown in the Fig.~\ref{fig:heat_comparison}, we compare conventional drive lines with \unit[20]{dB} base attenuation + LPF (configuration 2, close to our experimental configuration)and LPF only at base (configuration 3) for sub-harmonic gates.
-The third configuration removes attenuators from the base plate completely and alleviates the heat dissipation at base stage.
-The remaining \unit[3]{dB} attenuation represents our estimate of realistic losses on components other than RF attenuators, such as Eccosorb filters and coaxial cables.
-Reducing the losses at base allows us to take fuller advantage of sub-harmonic driving; at a Rabi rate of \unit[50]{MHz}, heat dissipation for configuration 3 is improved by around \unit[20]{dB} relative to the conventional drive configuration, allowing 100 times as many qubits to be controlled for the same drive power and realistic assumptions about the drive line configuration.
+As shown in Fig.~\ref{fig:heat_comparison}, we compare conventional drive lines with \unit[20]{dB} base attenuation and a LPF (configuration 2, close to our experimental configuration) and LPF only at base (configuration 3) for subharmonic gates.
+The third configuration removes attenuators from the base plate completely and alleviates the heat dissipation at the base stage.
+The remaining \unit[3]{dB} attenuation represents our estimate of realistic losses on components other than RF attenuators, such as Eccosorb filters and coaxial cables, which should dominate over the insertion loss of the LPF.
+Reducing the losses at base allows us to take full advantage of subharmonic driving; at a Rabi rate of \unit[50]{MHz}, heat dissipation for configuration 3 is improved by around \unit[20]{dB} relative to the conventional drive configuration, allowing 100 times more qubits to be controlled for the same drive power and realistic assumptions about the drive line configuration.